andrewle8/mpv-companion/README.md

 # mpv AI Companion

 Ask questions about what you're watching.
-Grabs frames from mpv over IPC, sends them to an LLM, shows the response in a side panel or terminal.
+Captures the current frame from mpv, sends it to a vision model, and shows the response in a floating side panel or your terminal.

-Works on Windows and macOS.
-Each query captures the current frame and sends it to the model.
+Windows and macOS.

 ## Requirements